stevebrauner/meal_planner/README.md

 As stated on the home page: Plan your meals.
 Planning meals has never been easier.
 Add plans by date for breakfast, lunch, dinner, and even a snack.

-See a live demo at <a href="https://stevebrauner.pythonanywhere.com">https://stevebrauner.pythonanywhere.com</a>.

 ##Install

 1. clone repo
 2. create virtual exvironment via poetry or requirements.txt
 3. Copy .env.dist to .env and make changes

 **Set secret key**
 export SECRET_KEY=<your secret key value>